 Will sugar make my lymphoma worse?

 There is no evidence that eating sugar makes lymphoma, or any type of cancer, grow.
 There are also no research findings to say that if you do not eat sugar, your lymphoma will go away.

 Is it OK to eat a vegetarian or vegan diet?

-Ensure, too, that you get enough iron.
+If you follow a vegetarian or vegan diet, you can still meet your nutritional requirements.
+Include a variety of carbohydrate foods, protein, fruit and vegetables in your diet.
+Make sure that you get enough iron, too.
 You can do this by eating pulses and dark green, leafy vegetables.
 If you eat a vegan diet, you should also consider taking a Vitamin B12 supplement to avoid developing a deficiency.

 Should I eat organic foods?